 We maintain cash and restricted cash balances, which generally exceed federally insured limits, and subject us to credit risk, in high credit quality financial institutions.
 We monitor the financial condition of these institutions and have not experienced any losses associated with these accounts.

 Allowance for Doubtful Accounts-We determine the allowance for doubtful accounts based on our assessment of the collectability of our receivables on a customer-by-customer basis.
-We also consider current and future economic conditions over the expected lives of the receivables, the amount of receivables in dispute, and the current receivables aging.

 Expense Recognition-Expenses are recognized on an accrual basis as incurred.